 While pay and opportunity for growth remain the top two reasons people claim they want to find a new job, the research done by Work It Daily shows that what ultimately pushes a person to seek a new job is feeling disrespected by their boss.
 Think of it this way: most professionals enjoy a job search about as much as they enjoy having an invasive dental operation.
 In order to put in the extra time and energy to switch jobs, the pain has to be really bad.
-When job seekers have gone the Work It Daily coaches they have complained about their manager’s lack of respect.
+When job seekers have gone to the Work It Daily coaches they have complained about their manager’s lack of respect.
 If you don’t have the respect you want, it’s because you allowed your boss to treat you a certain way.
 From your first interaction with your boss until now, you have set the tone for how you’re perceived in the role.
 The good news is, you can change this.
-But to do so, you have to recognise the signs that your manager doesn’t respect you.
+But to do so, you have to recognize the signs that your manager doesn’t respect you.

 Know your rights

 First things first, “know your rights” and understand what you’re entitled to in terms of paid leave and care options, says Thompson.
 Do some research into your company’s policies and whether there are alternative work arrangements on offer.
-Long before the pandemic hit, an increasing number of organisations instituted flexible work plans for employees, and many states have flex-work policies in place for their government workers.
+Long before the pandemic hit, an increasing number of organizations instituted flexible work plans for employees, and many states have flex-work policies in place for their government workers.

 Find out, too, if your situation qualifies you for the federal Families First Coronavirus Response Act.
-The law requires some employers to provide paid leave to workers who must care for someone subject to quarantine or a child whose day care or school is closed.
+The law requires some employers to provide paid leave to workers who must care for someone subject to quarantine or a child whose daycare or school is closed.
 Washington recommends talking to your company’s HR person, if you have one, to learn what options and accommodations are available to you.
 “Knowledge is power,” she says.

 Next, summon compassion.
 It’s not easy to be a boss, especially right now.
 Many managers are under pressure.
 “They’re stressed, anxious, and struggling to do more with less,” says Washington.
 Consider the situation from their perspective.

 Thompson says your empathy should be both “genuine and strategic.”
 Ask your manager about their pain points.
 Find out where their worries lie.
-Be sincere — show you care about them as a human being — and be tactical.
+Be sincere — show you care about them as a human beings — and be tactical.
 Ask about their “objectives and the metrics they need to hit,” she says.
-“You’ll get important information about what they’re concerned about” which will help you sharpen your focus in terms of the work you prioritise.
+“You’ll get important information about what they’re concerned about” which will help you sharpen your focus in terms of the work you prioritize.